-A frittata is like an omelet or quiche but lazy and forgiving.
+A frittata is an Italian egg dish that is like an omelet or quiche but lazy and forgiving.
 It’s lazy because the recipe is easy, and you don’t have to do the tricky omelet fold.
-It’s also forgiving since you don’t have to make a crust, and all veggie and cheese combinations taste great.
+It’s also forgiving since you don’t have to make a crust and uses no cream or milk, unlike an omelet or quiche.
 Try making this lazy egg frittata recipe on a Sunday when you don’t feel like doing anything.
-It’s great with your favorite omelet, quiche ingredients, or forgotten vegetables in the fridge.
+It’s a great way to use forgotten vegetables in the fridge.

 Favorite Ingredient Combinations

 - Parmesan cheese